alphanumericnonsense/code-samples/vhdl-examples/lfsr/README.md

 If $m(x)$ is *primitive*, i.e. $x$ generates the multiplicative group of $F$,  then there are two orbits, namely $\\{0\\}$ and $F^{\times}$.

-If we instead we consider the action of the transpose, $M_x^t$, we obtain a simpler but equivalent dynamical system (a matrix over a field is similar to its transpose), namely a linear feedback shift register:
+If we instead consider the action of the transpose, $M_x^t$, we obtain a simpler but equivalent dynamical system (a matrix over a field is similar to its transpose), namely a linear feedback shift register:

 $$
 M_x^tv=\left(v_1,v_2,\ldots, v_{d-1}, \sum_{i=0}^{d-1}m_iv_i\right)^t.